IntersectMBO/ouroboros-network/doc/Genesis-delta-estimate.md

-  the theorem statements, as this is exactly the time until the a newly joining party will have received a synchronizing chain and all honest transactions that were sent out (and still are valid) before this party joined the network (note that the round-trip time is just 2∆).
+  the theorem statements, as this is exactly the time until the a newly joining party will have received a synchronizing chain and all honest transactions that were sent out (and still are valid) before this party joined the network (note that the round-trip time is just 2Δ).

-> ∆ [is] maximum message delay in slots [note well that a message in the paper consists of an entire chain]
+> Δ [is] maximum message delay in slots [note well that a message in the paper consists of an entire chain]

+(I'm not sure whether it does, but note that if the paper takes synchrony to mean `Δ=0` -- whereas we here use `Δ=1` for that -- then the paper might consider synchrony to imply `k*Δ=Δ`.)

 # Example 1